microsoft/appcenter-sdk-apple/README.md

 To start the Mobile Center SDK in your app, follow these steps:

+### 1. Add `import` statements
-1. **Add `import` statements:**  You need to add import statements for Core, Analytics and Crashes module before starting the SDK.
+You need to add import statements for Core, Analytics and Crashes module before starting the SDK.

     **Objective-C**
     Open your AppDelegate.m file and add the following lines at the top of the file below your own import statements.